storj/docs/src/pages/node/resources/faq/where-can-i-check-for-a-new-version/index.md

 ### Other ways to check the version

 You can also track our GitHub repo: [Latest Releases](https://github.com/storj/storj/releases/latest) and [Docker Storage Node](https://hub.docker.com/r/storjlabs/storagenode).
----undefineddocId: CfmXIRjM5X5Sh8KDGC1qF
-description: You want to have the latest version to be a Cloud!